- Assistant Professor

 Our program prepares graduates to:

-- Obtain licensure.
+- Obtain professional licensure

-- Integrate technological advances, ethical concerns, and current evidence into engineering practice.
+- Integrate technological advances, ethical concerns, and current evidence into engineering practice

 Gain real-life experience.